The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 It is intended to be an electronic identification at the "high" level of assurance (LoA), fulfilling security requirements, built on open-source licenses, provided free of charge, and capable of issuing qualified electronic signatures.

-Subsequently, on December 24, 2027, the obligation for certain private "relying parties" to accept the EUDI Wallet will take effect.
+Subsequently, on December 24, 2027, the obligation for certain private relying parties to accept the EUDI Wallet will take effect.

 Taking as an example the payment service sector, this would mean that payment service providers will essentially become "private relying parties" within the meaning of eIDAS 2.0, meaning a natural or legal person that relies upon electronic identification or a trust service.